It’s finally time to bring out the fleece blankets and pumpkin-spiced-flavored-everything. Halloween is just around the corner.

-Located about 45 minutes from Gatlinburg, Kyker Farms offers five mazes with different themes and challenges — including scavenger hunts, fact-finding missions and kid-friendly routes.
+Located about 45 minutes from Gatlinburg, Kyker Farms offers mazes with different themes and challenges, including scavenger hunts, fact-finding missions and kid-friendly routes.

-Families can also enjoy hayrides, tunnel slides, corn hole, zip lines, a straw crawl and more.
-This year, the event will run through Halloween night, Oct.
-31.
+Families can also enjoy a pumpkin patch, hayrides, tunnel slides, a cob swing and more.
+This year, opening day will be Sept.
+30, 2023.